 THC and Drug Testing

-Many people concerned about how long THC stays in their system are curious because they’re going to be subject to a drug test, perhaps at random at their place of employment, by a potential new employer, or as part of their athletic competition requirements.
+Many people concerned about how long THC stays in their system are often curious because they’re going to be subjected to a drug test.
+Some people may have to take a drug test at random at their place of employment, by a potential new employer, or as part of their athletic competition requirements.
 Even in states where recreational or medical marijuana is legal, employers can and do restrict employees from using cannabis.

-There are many different kinds of drug tests available, with each varying in levels of sensitivity and time periods to detect cannabis.
+There are many different kinds of drug tests available, each varying in how sensitive the test is in detecting THC levels and time periods in which cannabis can be detected.
 An employer or athletic organization may use urine, hair, blood, saliva, breath, sweat, and even fingernails to investigate whether a person has recently consumed marijuana.

 Urine analysis is by far the most common type of drug test used.
-The test can be conducted at your workplace using a test strip, or a sample may be sent away to a third-party laboratory for analysis.
+The test can be conducted either at your workplace using a test strip or a sample may be sent away to a third-party laboratory for analysis.
 A urine test for marijuana does not look for THC.
-Rather, it’s able to detect the non-psychoactive metabolite 11-nor-delta9-caboxy-THC (THC-COOH).
+Rather, it’s able to detect the non-psychoactive metabolite 11-nor-delta-9-carboxy-THC (THC-COOH).

 Ways to Get THC Out of Your System

-For example, reducing calorie intake, exercising, and consuming high amounts of water may help flush THC from the body’s fat cells.
+Some individuals have found that exercising, reducing calorie intake, exercising, and consuming high volumes of water may help flush THC from the body’s fat cells.
 Drinking water can also help reduce the concentration of THC metabolites in the urine.

 You can learn more about medical marijuana, including information on how to obtain it legally or grow cannabis on your own at home, by visiting our Cannabis 101 page.
 Keep up with the cannabis-related legislative and industry developments through our news page.